hzlbbfrog/CenWholeNet/README.md

 3. Compile DCN and nms
 You can refer to [CenterNet](https://github.com/xingyizhou/CenterNet/) to compile DCN and nms in advance.
+By the way, CenWholeNet follows CenterNet directly.
+It is easy to write out CenWholeNet based on CenterNet. (facepalm)

 4. Rewrite Damage.py
 For your own data set, you should rewrite **Damage.py**.